-As of December 31, 2017, our contracted backlog, which is our expected future revenue under existing customer contracts, was approximately \$7.8 billion, roughly four times our 2017 annual revenue.
-For the year ended December 31, 2017, we generated revenue of \$2.1 billion and net loss attributable to Intelsat S.A. of \$178.7 million.
-Our Adjusted EBITDA, which consists of EBITDA as adjusted to exclude or include certain unusual items, certain other operating expense items and certain other adjustments, was \$1.7 billion, or 77% of revenue, for the year ended December 31, 2017.
+As of September 30, 2018, our contracted backlog, which is our expected future revenue under existing customer contracts, was approximately \$8.4 billion after the adoption of Financial Accounting Standards Board Accounting Standards Codification ("ASC") 606 and \$7.3 billion excluding the impact of the adoption of ASC 606, roughly four times our revenue for 2017.
+For the year ended December 31, 2017, the three months ended September 30, 2018 and the last twelve months ended September 30, 2018, excluding the impact of ASC 606 adoption, we generated revenue of \$2.1 billion, \$511.9 million and \$2.1 billion, respectively, and net loss attributable to Intelsat S.A. of \$178.7 million, \$333.9 million and \$531.6 million, respectively.
+Our Adjusted EBITDA, which consists of EBITDA (as defined below) as adjusted to exclude or include certain unusual items, certain other operating expense items and certain other adjustments, excluding the impact of ASC 606, was \$1.7 billion, or 77% of revenue, \$390.0 million, or 76% of revenue, and \$1.6 billion, or 76% of revenue, for the year ended December 31, 2017, the three months ended September 30, 2018, and the last twelve months ended September 30, 2018, respectively.

-In 2016, and to a lesser extent in 2017, the satellite sector encountered pricing pressure in certain regions and applications, which affected our business.
-In addition, older point-to-point and trunking services have renewed at a much lower rate than our other services, pressuring revenue.
+In recent years, the satellite sector encountered pricing pressure in certain regions and applications, which affected our business.
+In addition, older point-to-point and trunking services have renewed at a much lower rate than our other services, pressuring revenue, and non-renewing services have been replaced with higher volume, but lower priced high-throughput satellite services.
+In recent quarters, the rate of decline has significantly diminished, resulting in a relatively stable overall pricing environment.
 Overall, we believe we benefit from a number of characteristics that allow us to effectively manage our business despite these competitive and geo-economic pressures:

 - Significant long-term contracted backlog, providing a foundation for predictable revenue streams; - The entry into service of our next generation Intelsat Epic^{NG} platform.
-Our Intelsat Epic^{NG} platform was designed to support new services representing \$4.3 billion of potential incremental growth by 2022 from expanded enterprise, wireless infrastructure, mobility, IoT and government applications; - · High operating leverage, which has allowed us to generate an average Adjusted EBITDA margin of 77% in the past three years; and - A stable, efficient and sustainable tax profile for our global business.
+Our Intelsat Epic^{NG} platform was designed to support new services representing \$4.3 billion of potential incremental growth by 2022 from expanded enterprise, wireless infrastructure, mobility, IoT and government applications;

+- · High operating leverage, which has allowed us to generate an average Adjusted EBITDA margin of 77% in the past three years; and - A stable, efficient and sustainable tax profile for our global business.